 Sleep Apnea and its Treatment

-‘Apnoea” is a Greek word meaning “without breath”.
+‘Apnea” is a Greek word meaning “without breath”.
 Most people see Sleep Apnea as a mere snoring problem but Obstructive Sleep Apnea -as preferably known as, is much more than just snoring loud.
 Sleep Apnea happens when there is an obstruction in the passage of air while breathing in and out.
-The wind pipe facilitates the air flow but a narrow airway or a misaligned jaw can disturb the smooth flow of air and those results in low level of oxygen.
+The windpipe facilitates the airflow but a narrow airway or a misaligned jaw can disturb the smooth flow of air and those results in a low level of oxygen.
 Poor breathing increases the carbon dioxide levels followed by sudden awakenings during sleep.

 It majorly includes snoring and loud sounds during night because of the continuous airflow blockage.
 There are certain ways of treating OSA, where Dentistry plays a major role.
 Once when a person is diagnosed with Sleep Apnea, the doctor would interpret the data from sleep to figure out the specific causes.

 Dentists and their Oral Tools